Two platforms, one question: what is it actually costing you?

 How FareHarbor fees work

 FareHarbor's model is structurally different.
 The platform presents itself as free to the operator: no monthly fee, no commission paid out of your pocket.
-Instead, FareHarbor adds a booking fee of approximately 6–8% directly to the customer's checkout total.
+Instead, FareHarbor adds a booking fee directly to the customer's checkout total.
+FareHarbor doesn't publish the rate — independent 2026 pricing breakdowns commonly report it at around 6% in the US.
 You receive the full trip price you set; the customer pays more than that.

 In practice, the surcharge is not invisible.
 Customers see it at checkout.
-For operators who also offer a direct booking option, the price difference is visible to anyone who compares — your charter lists at $600, but costs $642–$648 through FareHarbor's checkout.
-That gap affects how price-aware customers decide where to book.
+For operators who also offer a direct booking option, the price difference is visible to anyone who compares — your charter lists at $600, but at the commonly reported ~6% it totals roughly $636 through FareHarbor's checkout.
+Since the rate isn't published, run your own receipts to see your actual figure.
+Either way, "free to the operator" is a real price paid by someone — your customer, at checkout, with your charter's name on the receipt.
+When the surcharge annoys them, they are not annoyed at FareHarbor.

 The numbers at real revenue levels

 Here is what each model looks like at a range of annual charter revenue.
-FishingBooker is shown at three common commission settings; FareHarbor is shown at its midpoint booking fee of 7%.
+FishingBooker is shown at three common commission settings; FareHarbor is shown at the commonly reported ~6% — they don't publish the rate, so treat it as an estimate and check your own checkout totals.

 The FishingBooker commission does not feel like $16,000 in any given week.
 It accretes one booking at a time, invisible until you run the annual total.
 That is the nature of percentage-based fees — they scale exactly with your success, and they are easy to not think about.